 HORIZON EUROPE Research and innovation PROGRAMME

-The Horizon 2020 programme finishes in (no prizes for guessing!)
-2020.
-Beginning in January 2021 and lasting until 2027, the European Commission is already deep in the planning phases for its successor: Horizon Europe.
-For Horizon Europe, the Commission is proposing €100 billion budget for research and innovation.
-This represents a substantial increase from H2020 of €23 billion and continues the ever-increasing commitment of the Commission to funding cutting-edge research (see figure below).
+Anticipated to start in the next 2 months (depending on the speed of final negotiations), Horizon Europe will have a budget over nearly €100 billion for research and innovation.
+This represents a substantial increase from Horizon 2020 of nearly €23 billion and continues the ever-increasing commitment of the Commission to funding cutting-edge research (see figure below).

 While continuing to build on the success of prior programme structures, Horizon Europe will introduce the following main new features: